Second-Coming/second-coming/second.md

-Nickerson, the presiding elder of the church of Latter Day Saints in Boston, who believes, to use his own words, that ***"wickedness will soon be swept from the earth, and that the day of universal righteousness will set in *during this generation*, when our offices shall all become peace, and our exactions righteousness:"*** ([Freeman Nickerson](http://en.wikipedia.org/wiki/Freeman_Nickerson) (Presiding Elder), Boston, April 11, 1842.
+Nickerson, the presiding elder of the church of Latter Day Saints in Boston, who believes, to use his own words, that ***"wickedness will soon be swept from the earth, and that the day of universal righteousness will set in During This Generation, when our offices shall all become peace, and our exactions righteousness:"*** ([Freeman Nickerson](http://en.wikipedia.org/wiki/Freeman_Nickerson) (Presiding Elder), Boston, April 11, 1842.
 Times and Seasons, Edited by Joseph Smith, "Truth will prevail", Vol. III.
 No. 14.
 City of Nauvoo, ILL.
 May